 Course coordinator for NEVR3003 - Behavioral and cognitive neuroscience (MSc neuroscience)

-Lecturer in neuroscience for multiple educational levels in neuroscience and medicine
+Lecturer in neuroscience for multiple educational levels in neuroscience, medicine and psychology

 Special interest in teaching scientific literacy